 certification that they are able to return to work will be required.
 If the certification will include

-analysis of the employee’s ability to perform essential functions of his/her job, a list of the essential
+analysis of the employee’s ability to perform essential functions of their job, a list of the essential

 functions must be provided to the employee with the VESSA/FMLA designation notice.